 We were told our points can roll over for extended periods but that has not been the case.
 We were told that we could go anywhere in the world and that unlike timeshare, we had no restrictions on when we wanted to travel.
 We were told that there were partner hotels and therefore, even if they were not present in a particular city, invariably their partnership with other places expands our options to go anywhere.
 We were told that our points were convertible to other types of trips such as cruises and airfares but we found out shortly after last year that this is not the case.
 This happened when we were considering taking a cruise this year and when we called to make this arrangement, we were told that it was not possible.
 The book we received with the places associated with the club, contained a lot less pages and places than the one shown to us during the presentation.
 That was the first red flag which we ignored.

-Review about: Royal Holiday Club Cruise Booking.
+Product or Service Mentioned: Royal Holiday Club Cruise Booking.

 Reason of review: Not as described.